georgemilosh/georgemilosh.github.io/_posts/2022-12-23-GPTscience.md

 ---
 layout: distill
-title: Prompting ChatGPT with scientific questions
+title: ChatGPT and scientific questions
 description: Discussions with ChatGPT on reconnection and photocatalysis
 date: 2022-10-29